 - Define a vendor agnostic specification independent of language or ecosystem

-- Specification should be simultaneously human and machine readable
+- Specification should be machine readable

 - Specification should provide lightweight schema definitions for JSON and XML

 - Specification should reuse parts of existing specs where beneficial

 - Specification should be extensible to support specialized and future use cases

 - Specification should be decentralized, authoritative, and security focused

 - Specification should promote continuous component analysis

 - Specification should support hardware, libraries, frameworks, applications, containers, and operating systems

 - Document complete and accurate inventory